GridexX/keeweb-kde/README.md

 To check if the script is working, open the `database_retrieve.sh` file and run it.
 It should retrieve the database from Keeweb and save it in `${GK_PATH}/${GK_CONFIG_FILE}` file.
 Try to modify some entry with the KeepassXC application and check if the changes are repercuted on Keeweb.

+---
+*&copy; Created by GridexX with 💻 Bash during a sunny day ☀️*